mc3359/Single-Wire-Keypad/README.md

    key2dac_LUT[ROWS][COLS] and char keys[ROWS][COLS]

-4. LED lits when there is an keypad activity.
+4. LED lits when there is a key press activity.
 If not it will gives heart-beat indication at 1sec rate
-5. Supports hold-repeat key @ 250ms rate (4 chars per sec)
+5. Supports hold-repeat key press @ 250ms rate (4 chars per sec)
-6. The solution may replace your conventional single-wire keypad or prolong its life
+6. This solution may replace your conventional single-wire keypad or prolong its life